Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Numerical Applications

 where $\rho = \pi / 4$.

-We generate a sample of size $\tilde{N}= 2000$ from posterior predictive distribution $\tilde{f}$ for all models.
-We construct density, and cluster summaries with uncertainty quantification using FMM summaries, again with Gaussian kernels, following the procedures, described in Sections \ref{section3}, \ref{section4}, and \ref{section5}, and Algorithms \ref{algo_estimate}, and \ref{algo2}.
+We initiated our method by obtaining the posterior distributions from the DPM, MFM, and SFM models, from which we generated $\tilde{N} = 2000$ samples from the posterior predictive distribution $\tilde{f}$.
+We obtained density and cluster summaries using finite mixture model summaries with Gaussian kernels, following the procedures described in Section \ref{section3} and Algorithm \ref{algo_estimate}.

-In Figure \ref{sim_mult_all} (a), the left plot shows that the discrepancy which reveals a Gaussian summary with three results in a good approximation for the predictive posterior of the DPM, MFM, and SFM models.
-This conclusion is supported by the average value of the discrepancy function, $\bar{d}_{n}^k$, being close to zero, when $k\geq 3$.
-Additionally, the variability associated with the discrepancy function, increases substantially for one and two component Gaussian summaries and also for summaries with two or more components, indicating that a three-component summary provides the best approximation across all model choices.
-The left plot shows the distribution of the posterior on the number of components for the three models compared to the true number of clusters.
+From the discrepancy function in Figure \ref{multi_all}, plot (a), we have that a three-component Gaussian summary, $k = 3$, closely approximates the predictive posterior of the DPM, MFM, and SFM models, as indicated by the average discrepancy function, $\bar{d}_{n}^k$, being near zero.
+Variability $\text{sd}(d_{n}^k)$ increases noticeably for summaries with fewer, $k < 3$, or more, $k > 3$, components, suggesting that $k = 3$ provides the best overall approximation.
+Figure \ref{multi_all}, plot (b), displays the posterior distribution of the number of components across the three models to the true number of groups.
+We then applied Algorithm \ref{algo2} and obtained the posterior summaries for $K^* = 3$.

-Figure \ref{sim_mult_all} (c) compares the true density, with the summary estimates obtained from a Gaussian mixture model summary $\hat{g}_{\boldsymbol{\gamma}}^{K^*}$, with $K^* = 3$ components, under the different priors.
-Figure \ref{sim_mult_all} (d) displays the 95\% credible interval (gray ribbon) of the posterior summary under the different priors, generated under a Gaussian FMM summary with $K^* = 3$ components.
-The red line is the expected value of the posterior summary.
+Figure \ref{multi_all} (c) compares the true density with the summary estimates obtained from a Gaussian mixture model summary $\hat{g}_{\boldsymbol{\gamma}}^{K^*}$, with $K^* = 3$ components, under the different models.
+Figure \ref{multi_all} (d) displays the 95\% credible interval (gray ribbon) of the posterior summary under the different priors.
+The red line is the expected value of the posterior summary $\bar{g}_{\boldsymbol{\gamma}}^{K^*}$, compared to the true density (black line).

-Figure \ref{cluster_examp1} (b) displays the cluster allocations and uncertainty estimates that were determined using conditional probability loss, defined in Section \ref{section41}, respectively.
-The number of components in the Gaussian finite mixture model summary and the number of data clusters were selected based on the discrepancy function described in Section \ref{section23}.
-Figure 6 (a) shows the true cluster allocation.
+Figure \ref{cluster_mult1} (b) displays the cluster allocations and uncertainty estimates obtained using the conditional probability function, defined in Section \ref{section51}, under the DPM model.
+The number of the summary data clusters was set to $K^*=3$ where the cluster summary estimates were obtained using \eqref{clust_alloc}, with allocation uncertainty quantified by \eqref{Uncert_cond}.
+Figure \ref{cluster_mult1} (a) displays the true cluster allocation.